-You may have heard of Michelin's unique restaurant rating system, but how much do you really know what the coveted stars stand for?
-Here's a quick guide to the MICHELIN Guide's starry universe.
+You may have heard of Michelin's unique restaurant rating system, but how much do you really know what the coveted MICHELIN stars stand for?
+Here's a quick guide to the symbols you can find in the MICHELIN Guide.

 Stars and Covers

 The MICHELIN Guide conveys its restaurant reviews through two to three-line short summaries and an extensive system of symbols, the most revered of which are its globally renowned MICHELIN Stars.
 Restaurants may receive zero to 3 stars for the quality of their food based on five criteria: quality of the ingredients used, mastery of flavor and cooking techniques, the personality of the chef in his cuisine, value for money and consistency between visits.